tambapps/P2P-File-Sharing/README.md

 This allows peers to communicate between them, without any intermediate server.
 Your data goes from the sender, directly to the receiver

-### Peer discovery
+### Automatic peer discovery
 The receiver can detect sending peers automatically.
 This is implemented with UDP multicast:

-The receiver register to a multicast address group, and the sender sends its peer data periodically to that group, with UDP packet.
-This is much faster than with TCP, where we would have to try to connect to every IP on the local network.
+The receiver register to a multicast address group, and the sender sends its peer data periodically to that group, using UDP packet.